 Michelle Dunn is a program director for statistical methodology grants at the National Cancer Institute.
 She did her undergraduate studies in applied mathematics at Harvard and earned her PhD in statistics from Carnegie Mellon University, working with Jay Kadane on the detection of anomalies in web traffic.
 If she had free time, Dunn would enjoy cooking, sailing, and traveling around the world.

 Jo Hardin is an associate professor at Pomona College in Claremont, California.
 Her research interests include outlier detection, clustering, and robust methods, particularly applied to large data sets.
 Recently, she has worked on microarray data, creating similarity measures for determining coexpression of genes.
 Outside of work, she enjoys reading, running, and breeding tortoises.

-Nicholas Horton is an associate professor of mathematics and statistics at Smith College in Northampton, Massachusetts.
+Nicholas Horton is a professor of statistics at Amherst College in Massachusetts.
 His research interests are in longitudinal regression models and missing data methods, with applications in psychiatric epidemiology and substance abuse research.
-Horton’s group at Smith is also the home of the statistics haiku project.

 Mary Meyer is originally from Chicago and earned her PhD from the University of Michigan.
 She is currently associate professor of statistics at Colorado State University at Fort Collins.
 Her research interests are in nonparametric function estimation and inference methods using shape restrictions.